solanaAgentSolution/solugent/api/core/tools/README.md

 # Tools

-This module implements built-in tools used in Agent Assistants and Workflows within geo.
+This module implements built-in tools used in Agent Assistants and Workflows within solugent.
 You could define and display your own tools in this module, without mogeoing the frontend logic.
-This decoupling allows for easier horizontal scaling of geo's capabilities.
+This decoupling allows for easier horizontal scaling of solugent's capabilities.

 ## Feature Introduction